Signed Into Law

 Which agencies enforce HB2513?

-HB2513 is enforced by Human Resources/Payroll Departments of State Agencies and Human Resources/Payroll Departments of Political Subdivisions (Cities, Counties, Special Districts).
+HB2513 is enforced by Human Resources/Payroll Departments of Political Subdivisions (Cities, Counties, Special Districts) and Human Resources/Payroll Departments of State Agencies.

 Q

-The compliance urgency for HB2513 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2513 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q